What the Executive Fire Officer Program Experience Meant to Me and My Department

 Why EFOP?
 Don’t get me wrong, my course work in both of my degree programs provided me with the opportunity to acquire a vast amount of knowledge in a wide variety of subjects pertinent to Fire and EMS (I think it’s pertinent to note that I earned both of those degrees through distance learning programs from my home in Chesterfield County, VA).
 It was during my four-year pursuit of that EFOP certification, however, that I acquired the skills and abilities that had a phenomenal impact on my growth as a fire officer.
 Over those four years of EFOP, during each of the two-week long classes, my cohorts and I learned:

 For me, the experience of completing my four required Applied Research Projects (ARP) was worth “twice the price of admission.”
 (EFOP participants must complete an Applied Research Project (ARP) that relates to their organization within 6 months after the completion of each of the four courses.
 A certificate of completion for the entire EFOP is awarded only after the successful completion of the final research project).
-I was extremely fortunate that my department, Chesterfield County (VA) Fire and EMS Department (CFEMS), not only supported my attendance and the attendance of other fire officer for EFOP, but also embraced the concept of the ARP for organizational improvement.
+I was extremely fortunate that my department, Chesterfield County (VA) Fire and EMS Department (CFEMS), not only supported my attendance and the attendance of other fire officers for EFOP, but also embraced the concept of the ARP for organizational improvement.

 Here’s what happened with each of my four ARPs that I completed while a member of CFEMS:

-- Analysis of the change readiness of Chesterfield Fire Department officers.
-The contents and recommendations from this ARP, along with the last one on Succession Planning, had a positive influence on the Officer Development Program at the time and on future programs for officer development.
+• Analysis of the change readiness of Chesterfield Fire Department officers The contents and recommendations from this ARP, along with the last one on Succession Planning, had a positive influence on the Officer Development Program at the time and on future programs for officer development.

-- Succession planning in Chesterfield Fire and Emergency Medical Services.
-Along with the aforementioned ARP on Change Readiness, we implemented several of the significant recommendations of the ARP that included: a multi-day Chief Officers School and an 8-week officer preparatory course, Applied Leadership for Company Officers, for those firefighters who earned a spot on the Lieutenant Promotional Eligibility List each year.
+• Succession planning in Chesterfield Fire and Emergency Medical Services Along with the aforementioned ARP on Change Readiness, we implemented several of the significant recommendations of the ARP that included: a multi-day Chief Officers School and an 8-week officer preparatory course, Applied Leadership for Company Officers, for those firefighters who earned a spot on the Lieutenant Promotional Eligibility List each year.

 See why I put earning my EFOP certificate at the top of my list?
 What do you think?